BBA Cancels Wye Road Bridge Lighting for this Season

 For details, call 330-666-3347.

-Bath Community Garage Sale
+Bath Community Garage Sale - CANCELLED FOR 2020 DUE TO PANDEMIC

 Since 2012, the Bath Business Association, in cooperation with Bath Township, has organized and sponsored the annual Bath Community Garage Sale.
 This all-day, all-community event typically taking place in June, has annually featured anywhere from 50 to more than 100 individual participating garage sale locations, scattered throughout Bath.
 The individual locations are pinpointed on a township map and marked by signage and balloons; publicity accompanying the map provides a numbered listing and a brief description of items for sale at each location.